mannyerivero/SQL-World-Statistics-Analysis/README.md

 The factbook database can be downloaded [here](https://github.com/factbook/factbook.sql/releases).
 Once there, click on `factbook.db`.
 This will download the database.

-Once downloaded, run the following code to connect to it:
+Once downloaded, run the following code in a Jupyter Notebook cell to connect to it:

 `%%capture`<br>
 `%load_ext sql`<br>